FID-Biodiversity/Ontologies/chilao/README.md

 # Chilopoda Anatomy Ontology (ChilAO)

-The Chilopoda Anatomy Ontology contains terms used for describing the anatomy and phenotype of centipedes in biodiversity research.
+The Chilopoda Anatomy Ontology is currently in its demo version 1.3.
+It contains terms used for describing the anatomy and phenotype of centipedes in biodiversity research.
 ChilAO was developed within the framework of the DFG-funded Specialised Information Service Biodiversity Research (BIOfid) in cooperation with the EUdaphobase COST Action 18237.
 More information about the BIOfid-project and EUdaphobase can be found at https://www.biofid.de and https://www.eudaphobase.eu, respectively.

 ## Creators